TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

             raise Impossible(f"Your health is already full.")
 ```

-The `Consumable` class knows its parent, and defines an abstract `consume` method... and that's about it.
-We'll leave the more interesting bits to `HealingConsumable`.
+The `Consumable` class knows its parent, and it defines two methods: `get_action` and `activate`.

+`get_action` gets `ItemAction`, which we haven't defined just yet (we will soon).
+Subclasses can override this to provide more information to `ItemAction` if needed, such as the position of a potential target (this will be useful when we have ranged targeting).

+`activate` is just an abstract method, it's up to the subclasses to define their own implementation.
+The subclasses should call this method when they're trying to actually cause the effect that they've defined for themselves (healing for healing potions, damage for lightning scrolls, etc.).

 `HealingConsumable` is initialized with an `amount`, which is how much the user will be healed when using the item.
-The `consume` function calls `fighter.heal`, and logs a message to the message log, if the entity recovered health.
+The `activate` function calls `fighter.heal`, and logs a message to the message log, if the entity recovered health.
 If not (because the user had full health already), we return that `Impossible` exception we defined earlier.
 This will give us a message in the log that the player's health is already full, and it won't waste the health potion.

 So what does this component get attached to?
 In order to create our health potions, we can create another subclass of `Entity`, which will represent non-actor items.
 Open up `entity.py` and add the following class: